 The Company recognizes allowance for expected credit losses (ECL) that reflect changes in credit quality since initial recognition to financial assets that are measured at AC and FVOCI, including loans, debt securities, financial guarantee contracts and loan commitments.

-ECL is a probability-weighted average estimate of credit losses that reflects the time value of money.
+Expected credit losses are defined as a probability-weighted estimate of credit losses that takes into account the time value of money.